Home › A ground lease for a loan maturity

 Solving a loan maturity with a ground lease.

 A 2019–2022 vintage loan hits a maturity wall and the refinance comes up short.
 Land proceeds retire the gap or pay the maturing senior down to a refinanceable level — without new preferred equity or a dilutive partner.
-Non-recourse, non-amortizing, and it clears C-PACE and agency takeout blocks.
+Non-recourse, non-amortizing, and the smaller basis clears an agency or conventional takeout.

 Close the gap with permanent capital — not pref, not a forced sale.